NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 One should experiment with floating the albedo (option ``--float-albedo``) if noticeable albedo variations are seen in the images.
+See :numref:`sfs_albedo` for a longer discussion.

 To get more seamless results around small shadowed craters reduce the value of ``--min-blend-size``.
 If you have many such craters very close to each other, this may result in some erosion, however.

 Fetch the portion of the LOLA dataset around the current DEM from the site described earlier, and save it as